Biology Program Overview

 In this program, you’ll explore everything from basic biology and genetics to advanced topics ranging from molecular biology, physiology and marine biology to ecology, botany and toxicology.
 You’ll conduct faculty-led research in well-equipped laboratories and five nature preserves.
 You’ll also have opportunities to present the results of important research at local and national conferences.
-Whether you’re considering employment immediately after graduation or planning to pursue an advanced degree, you’ll have the knowledge and hands-on training you need to take your next steps with confidence.
+Whether you’re considering employment immediately after graduation or are planning to pursue an advanced degree, you’ll have the knowledge and hands-on training you need to take your next steps with confidence.

 This program is ideal for anyone who:

-- Wants to pursue a career in human or veterinary medicine
+- Wants to pursue a career in human or veterinary medicine.

-- Likes the idea of becoming a lab technician or doing meaningful research
+- Likes the idea of becoming a lab technician or doing meaningful research.

-- Is fascinated by living systems of all kinds from those in plants to fungi and marine life
+- Is fascinated by living systems of all kinds from those in plants to fungi and marine life.

 You can look forward to:

-- Having the flexibility to focus your program in a very specific direction by adding a forensic biology or biotechnology concentration to your biology major
+- Having the flexibility to focus your program in a very specific direction by adding a forensic biology or biotechnology concentration to your biology major.

 - Having opportunities to conduct research in unique facilities, such as:

-- Four laboratories dedicated to collaborative research
+- Four laboratories dedicated to collaborative research.

-- A greenhouse and facility for housing research animals
+- A greenhouse and facility for housing research animals.

-- Five local environmental preserves and modern science instrumentation
+- Five local environmental preserves and modern science instrumentation.

 Tri-Beta Biology Honor Society - This honor society is a great way to connect with other students in service and social activities and to help improve the understanding of biology.